wssmith/EdisonScripts/README.md

 ## Compatibility
 In FL 20 and before, scripts could be written in Pascal or JavaScript.
 However, in FL 21 support for these languages was dropped and Python support was added.

-This script was originally written in Pascal and supported automatic pitch detection for use in DirectWave, but as of 1/15/2023 there's no way to accomplish this with a Python script.
+This script was originally written in Pascal and supported automatic pitch detection for use in DirectWave.
+There's currently no way to accomplish this with a Python script (as of 1/15/2023).
 Pitch detection will be added back if the Python scripting API ever allows it.

 ## Example